vonB22/final-project-IPT2-backend/README.md

     }
 }
 ```
-## This endpoint allows existing users to log into the system.
-On successful login, it returns a confirmation message, an access token for authenticated requests, and user details.
+- **This endpoint allows existing users to log into the system.
+On successful login, it returns a confirmation message, an access token for authenticated requests, and user details.** -

-# Log out
+### Log out
 POST `http://127.0.0.1:8000/api/logout

 ```